Serve it as rare as you like!

 Prepare sous vide bath to 129°F (54°C).
 This is nice and rare.
 You can go higher if you prefer, but... seriously?

-Remove bags from bath and steaks from bags, reserving the fluid to cook with some butter and aromatics for a quick pan sauce.
+Remove bags from bath and steaks from bags, reserving any the fluid to cook with some butter and aromatics for a quick pan sauce.
 Stage the steaks in a warmer or a very low oven while you do that.
 You are trying to hold them as close to 129°F as you can.

 Once you remove the bags from the bath, plate, keep things moving with no delays between steps.
-Try to time things so this happens close to when you want to serve.
+Try to time things so this happens close to when you plan to serve.
 129°F is not very hot, and the steaks must be served before they cool.